While pregnant with my son in 2018 we found a last-minute deal to the adults-only San Antonio Resort in Kalami, Corfu.

 Kalami Beach Taverna

-I’d also recommend you eat at the Kalami Beach Taverna, a mixed Mediterranean menu with incredible hummus, and skip Thomas’s Place, which has the best seats down on the beach, but the driest meat I’ve ever encountered in Greece.
+I’d also recommend you eat at the Kalami Beach Taverna, which has a mixed Mediterranean menu with incredible hummus, and skip Thomas’s Place, which has the best seats down on the beach, but the driest meat I’ve ever encountered in Greece.
 (Maybe it was just a bad night but I wouldn’t go back!)

 Taxis to Kalami from Corfu Town/Airport are approx 65 Euro.